Complete Guide to U.S. Passport Validity: 6-Month and 3-Month Rules Explained [May 2025 Update]

 Passport Validity Requirements for Every Country

 Planning ahead and having more time than needed is always the secure and safe route when traveling internationally.
 Make sure to check the most up-to-date requirements from the U.S. Department of State and your airline before traveling.
-Here are the current requirements as of June 2024 for each country in the world.
+Here are the current requirements as of April 2025 for every country in the world.

 Region Country Validity Requirement